 Hi, my name is Robert, and I am a Unity programmer.
+I am yet to get my first professional job in the industry, but would like to start soon.

-My biggest project to date is the Double Precision Maths Library.
 This is a rewrite of the Unity maths and physics types like Vector3 and Matrix4x4, except they are now backed by double precision floating-point numbers.

-them, and then tested them thoroughly.
+I researched the methods, implemented them, and then tested them thoroughly.
 A uniquely challenging aspect of the development was that I had to mimic the Unity

 libraries as closely as possible.
 In places, the Unity documentation was lacking in precise definitions and choices as per conventions.
 In those cases I had to